Objective of Mathematics MS: Foundations of Advanced Studies (Option E)

 The student may prepare for a career in teaching at the secondary or college level and for a career in research in the academic, industrial, government, or business communities.

-Five options for the master’s degree are offered: the standard mathematics option (A), the industrial mathematics option (B), the statistics option (C), the actuarial science option (D), and the foundations of advanced studies option (E).
-Students who plan to continue for a PhD degree with a focus on mathematics/statistics should elect an option from options A, B, C, and E, or the dual master’s degree option.
-The department also offers a master's degree in atmospheric science.
+Three options for the master’s degree are offered: the standard mathematics option (A), the statistics option (B), and the actuarial science option (C).
+Students who plan to continue for a PhD degree with a focus on mathematics/statistics should elect an option from options A, B, C, or the dual master’s degree option.

 Dual Master’s Degree Option